-- OnePacs Workstation for macOS can only be installed on an Apple computer running macOS version 10.13 (High Sierra) or newer.
+- OnePacs Workstation for macOS can only be installed on a macOS computer running macOS version 10.14.2 through Big Sur (version 11.2).
 It cannot be installed on a Windows or Linux based PC.
-A configuration including at least 8 GB of RAM, a solid state drive and an Intel Core i7 processor is recommended, but you should be able to use OnePacs Workstation for macOS with more basic configurations.
+For optimal experience, a system configuration including at least 16 GB of RAM, a solid state drive and a modern multi-core processor is recommended.
+For limited use, more basic configurations may suffice.

 - For diagnostic image viewing, appropriate diagnostic-quality and regulation-compliant monitors should be used.
 For accuracy, it is recommended that screen configurations are periodically checked on all monitors where OnePacs Workstation for macOS is being used.